 Image by mostafa meraji from Pixabay

-IN THIS SECTION, YOU WILL: Understand that architecture practice is all about people and get tips on creating organizational structures that support practical IT architecture practice.
+IN THIS SECTION, YOU WILL: Understand that an architecture practice is all about people and get tips on creating organizational structures that support a practical IT architecture practice.

 KEY POINTS:

-• Developing the architecture function requires having competent, empowered, and motivated architects.
-Architecture practice must carefully organize, empower, and leverage scarce talent.
+• Developing an architecture practice requires having competent, empowered, and motivated architects.
+An an architecture practice must carefully organize, empower, and leverage scarce talent.

 • In my work in the past few years, I combined two teams of architects: a small central architecture team and a cross-organizational distributed virtual team.

-IT architecture practices generally follow one of two fundamental models: central or federated (Figure 2, McKinsey 2022).
+An IT architecture practice generally follow one of two fundamental models: central or federated (Figure 2, McKinsey 2022).

 The Hybrid Model